 Visitors to the Masjid in 2017 has shared with us their thoughts after the visit.
 Some of their comments and their photos can be seen below.

-2017.9.18 Hokkaido University of Education, Tsukuba University and Nagoya Gakuin University, Teacher, Student
+2017.9.18 Hokkaido University of Education, Tsukuba University, Nagoya Gakuin University, Professor, Student

 2017.9.11 Public High School in Aichi, Teacher, Staff